 Most docking points are marked by a fluttering white flag, though the beaches bear no such marker.
 The boat can be beached on their shores by pressing circle nearby, and there is always one small, obvious location for doing so.
 The shores contain a variety of optional puzzles, loot, collectibles, treasures, and favours.
 The rewards for these vary widely, as some require later game abilities to unlock.

 Traversing the caverns and beaches makes it clear that, until recently, they were underwater for quite some time: dying barnacles, sea grass, dead fish, crabs, and bloated corpses litter the levels.
 Approaching particular corpses will result in the appearance of a spirit, who rises from his body and floats over it.
 They are usually transparent blue or green, with hazy outlines and rippling surfaces, which make it difficult to discern the emaciated body beneath.
 They can be spoken to by pressing triangle nearby.

-Though there are several offshoots of the Lake where inlets and outlets have spread its borders, the central portion is generally round enough for the nine realm towers to be placed in a perfect circle about its center.
-Each appears to be a stone wall, about twenty meters high, ten meters wide, and three meters thick, with a glowing rune representing the realm on its center.
-Set into the bottom of each is a large door with unique engravings and colors.
+Though there are several offshoots of the Lake where inlets and outlets have spread its borders, the central portion is generally round enough for the nine realm towers to be placed in a perfect circle about its centre.
+Each appears to be a stone wall, about twenty metres high, ten meters wide, and three meters thick, with a glowing rune representing the realm on its centre.
+Set into the bottom of each is a large door with unique engravings and colours.
 Each realm tower is accessible in different ways, and has different encounters, including realm tears, chests, and explorable areas through its doors..